-Some artists use loopers to trigger pre-recorded samples, rather than loop their riffs on-the-fly (like Ed Sheeran).
-Many looper pedals also now support importing and exporting sound clips, or even an external memory card.
+Many artists like to use them to loop their riffs on-the-fly (like Ed Sheeran), and others use them to trigger pre-recorded samples.
+Thankfully, many new looper pedals will also support importing and exporting sound clips, or even an external memory card - so you’ll never be caught short in a live scenario.

-It pays to not overcomplicate things.
-If you only have one or two sound effects or overdubs per song, a simple looper pedal could replace a drum trigger pad or even a laptop in your live rig.
-A looper pedal is also more portable - particularly if you have an ever-growing pedalboard - and far cheaper to replace if it gets damaged or stolen.
+When you start overcomplicating things, the music (and your brain) are the only things that suffer -so if you only have one or two sound effects or overdubs per song, think about swapping out that laptop or sample pad for a looper.
+A looper pedal is also way more portable - particularly if you have an ever-growing pedalboard - and far cheaper to replace if it gets damaged or stolen.

 - From analog to digital, these are the best chorus pedals